datastax/csharp-driver/docs/source/features/query-timestamps/index.md

 ### Using a timestamp generator

-When using Apache Cassandra 2.1+ or DataStax Enterprise 4.7+, it's possible to send the operation timestamp in the request.
+When using Apache Cassandra 2.1+ or ScyllaDB, it's possible to send the operation timestamp in the request.
 Starting from version 3.3 of the C# driver, the driver uses `AtomicMonotonicTimestampGenerator` by default to generate the request timestamps.